alphaleadership/feed/source/_posts/neimanmarcus/neimanmarcus#2024-4-14.md

 **Nombre de comptes affectés** : 31 152 842

 ## Description
 In May 2024, the American luxury retailer Neiman Marcus suffered a data breach which was later posted to a popular hacking forum.
-The data included 31M unique email addresses, names, phone numbers, dates of birth, physical addresses and partial credit card data \(note: this is insufficient to make purchases\).
+The data included 31M unique email addresses, names, phone numbers, dates of birth, physical addresses and partial credit card data note: this is insufficient to make purchases.
 The breach was traced back to a series of attacks against the Snowflake cloud service which impacted 165 organisations worldwide.

 ## Données exposées
 - Dates of birth